Last Updated: 2/17/2023

 Can you currently travel to the Dominican Republic?

-On July 1, the Dominican Republic reopened to travelers.
+The Dominican Republic is currently reopened to travelers.
 The Dominican Republic Ministry of Tourism has released new safety protocols for all travel operators, hotels, and restaurants to ensure the health and safety of local residents and travelers.
 The Minister of Tourism Francisco Javier García stated “All safety measures conform to the recommendations of the World Health Organization and aim to ensure the safety of all those who participate in tourism, from service providers to visitors.
 Our guiding principle is to generate a framework and tools to offer unforgettable tourist experiences in accordance with the most rigorous standards in the industry.”

 Other new safety protocols include: